mikeathan/nodeherder/README.md

-fix golang server routing on refresh add more ws operation responses - eg success or error add log window in frontend in automation editor allow adding new trigger device card - add ways to control device if its feature fix sizing for mobile
+fix golang server routing on refresh add more ws operation responses - eg success or error add log window in frontend in automation editor allow adding new trigger - done

+- add validation on save

+device card - add ways to control device if its feature fix sizing for mobile